Alkhalf/gold_price_predictor/README.md

 ### Training

-In our traing we retrieve the data the historic data from hopworks and selctioed and appropriate features to train out model.
-To train our model we used XGBoost Regressor and we splited the data into traingn and test data.
-We also stored the model into hopwrks to reuse for the predcitios in the inferece pipline
+In our training we retrieve the historic data from hopworks and we select appropriate features to train our model.
+To train our model we used XGBoost Regressor and we splited the data into training and test sets.
+We also stored the model into hopwrks to reuse it for the predcitios in the inference pipline

 ### Inference

 In this pipline what we do is just predict the gold price for the current hour.
-We start by retreive the data and the modeö from hopworks and then predcit the gold price.
+We start by retreive the data and the model from hopworks and then predcit the gold price.
 We repesent the predction as plot and save it in the docs

 ## Results